 My name is Erin Ingenito.
-I have been a dental assistant for 22 years now and I am a mother to my 23 year old daughter Brenna, and a nan to my Remington.
+I am a dental assistant, mother to my 23 year old daughter Brenna, and a nan to my Remington.
 Our gastroschisis journey began when my daughter was about 18 weeks pregnant.

 In learning more about gastroschisis I realized not a lot of people know about it however I bumped into so many people who themselves were born with it, or some one in their family was!

-It was then that I made the choice to join Avery’s Angels, because I wanna give back, I want more people to know and have the resources that they need!
-I wanna be a voice for my granddaughter!
-And most importantly I want every child/adult born with rare birth defect to be proud stand tall, and be proud of the story they have to tell, and be forever blessed with their special belly buttons!!
+It was then that I made the choice to join Avery’s Angels, because I want to give back, I want more people to know and have the resources that they need!
+I want to be a voice for my granddaughter!
+And most importantly I want every child/adult born with rare birth defects to be proud, stand tall, and be proud of the story they have to tell, and be forever blessed with their special belly buttons!!